 2. Scheduling the Sweat

 I’m a morning person so I’ve always preferred to do my training before my shift begins.
 As a marathon runner I like to do cardio sessions first thing in the morning, but I equally prioritize weight training into my fitness regime because it’s essential for maintaining muscle mass.
 Endurance running is very catabolic (meaning that it burns muscle rather than builds it) so, it’s very important to also do reasonably heavy resistance training for its anabolic effects.
-Maintaining muscle mass is essential as you age because the more muscle mass you have, the higher your resting metabolic rate will be (and lots of other benefits too numerous to mention in the scope of this article).
+Maintaining muscle mass is essential as your age because the more muscle mass you have, the higher your resting metabolic rate will be (and lots of other benefits too numerous to mention in the scope of this article).
 Training first thing in the morning is also ideal for sticking to a routine because, generally, any disruptions to your day come after you have started work.
+You'd better choose a comfortable, sweat-absorbent sports top and excellent elastic sports leggings.
 In turn, this can derail your routine by the end of the day, if you wait until you knock off from work to train.

 3. The Execution is all in the Preparation

 Before you go to bed at night make sure you have your training gear ready to go and you know exactly what you plan to do when you hit the gym or the helideck when you get up the next morning.
 Having a plan to follow is one less thing you have to consciously think about which makes one less excuse to use to avoid doing it!
 This is why having a consistent training routine at home and at work helps build a solid foundation for your training plan, no matter where you are.
 When I’m at home and have all day to fit in my cardio and weight training sessions, I always do cardio first thing in the morning and generally do my weight training in the afternoon.